 Matthew McConaughey (Cooper), Anne Hathaway (Amelia Brand), Jessica Chastain (Murph), Matt Damon (Dr Mann), Michael Caine (Professor Brand), David Gyasi (Romilly), Casey Affleck (Tom), Wes Bentley (Doyle), Topher Grace (Getty), Bill Irwin (Voice of TARS), Mackenzie Foy (Young Murph), John Lithgow (Donald), Ellen Burstyn (Old Murph), Timothee Chalamet (Young Tom), William Devane (NASA Official)

-In the future, the world’s climate has become desolate.
+In the future, the world’s climate has become desolate and arid.
 Cooper, a former NASA test pilot, struggles to maintain a farm in an area that is ravaged by frequent dust storms, while raising his daughter Murph and young son Tom.
-Murph is certain that there are ghosts in her room and Cooper thinks the dust patterns are forming messages that seem to indicate coordinates.
+Murph is certain that there are ghosts in her room, while Cooper believes the dust patterns are forming messages that seem to indicate coordinates.
 In following these, they are led to the sole remaining NASA base.
-There Cooper’s old friend Professor Brand offers him a proposition – to fly the spaceship Endurance on a mission to Saturn and through a mysterious wormhole they have discovered there, following the paths of three previous manned flights that have sent back data on three possible habitable planets.
-Cooper is given two missions – Plan A to lead colonisation efforts from Earth and Plan B to deliver frozen human embryos to one of the habitable worlds and repopulate humanity anew.
+There Cooper’s old friend Professor Brand offers him a proposition – to fly the spaceship Endurance on a mission to Saturn and through a mysterious wormhole they have discovered there, following the paths of three previous manned flights that have sent back data on three possible habitable planets on the other side.
+Cooper is given two missions – Plan A to lead colonisation efforts from Earth, and Plan B to deliver frozen human embryos to one of the habitable worlds and repopulate humanity anew.
 Cooper sets forth on the mission but parts on bad terms with Murph who is upset at his abandoning her.
 After emerging from cryogenic suspension and passing through the wormhole, Cooper and the rest of his crew discover things are not as they have been led to believe, at the same time as the mission befalls a series of disasters.
-While only a matter of months have passed on board, time has dilated due to gravitational influence and back on Earth Murph has grown to an adult and joined the NASA mission as an astronomer where she struggles with the equations that will make spaceflight easier for the human race.
+While only a matter of months have passed on board, time has dilated due to gravitational influence.
+Back on Earth, Murph has grown to an adult and joined the NASA mission as an astronomer where she struggles with the equations that will make spaceflight easier for the human race.

 Since the early 2000s, Christopher Nolan has emerged to the forefront of genre directors.
 Winning great acclaim with the second film Memento (2000), Nolan went onto the English-language remake of Insomnia (2002).
-His first major box-office hit came with Batman Begins (2005), which took the creatively exhausted Batman franchise of the 1990s, and gave it a dark new urgency in telling an origin story.
+His first major box-office hit came with Batman Begins (2005), which took the creatively exhausted Batman franchise of the 1990s, and gave it a dark new urgency in telling a Batman origin story.
 This led to Nolan’s magnum opus, the epical, boundary-redefining The Dark Knight (2008) and its follow-up The Dark Knight Rises (2012).
-In between this, Nolan delivered other amazing works such as The Prestige (2006) and Inception (2010) and subsequent to this the non-genre War film Dunkirk (2017).
+In between this, Nolan delivered other amazing works such as The Prestige (2006) and Inception (2010) and subsequent to this the non-genre War film Dunkirk (2017) and the SF film Tenet (2020).
 Elsewhere, Nolan has also produced Man of Steel (2013), Transcendence (2014), Batman V Superman: Dawn of Justice (2016) and Justice League (2017).

-It is a great pleasure having a film that puts the science back into black holes – the effects team talk about how they went to the extent of creating a program that constructed a massively detailed simulation of a black hole inside a computer environment for filming.
-Or where the film takes time out to correctly dispel the Star Trek: Deep Space Nine (1992-9) notion that a wormhole is like a whirlpool in space and that it would more correctly be seen as a sphere due to the fact that it is multi-dimensional.
-There is even lovely touches like the scene near the end where we go from people on a standard baseball pitch in a Midwestern cornfield to pulling back to see the baseball being hit upwards through the window of a house that faces down from above where we realise that we are in the midst of a centrifugally rotating Bernal Sphere, something we have not seen depicted on the screen before.
+It is a joy having a film that puts the science back into black holes – the effects team talk about how they went to the extent of creating a program that constructed a massively detailed simulation of a black hole inside a computer environment for filming.
+Or where the film takes time out to correctly dispel the Star Trek: Deep Space Nine (1993-9) notion that a wormhole is like a whirlpool in space and that it would more correctly be seen as a sphere due to the fact that it is multi-dimensional.
+There is even lovely touches like the scene near the end that starts out seeming to depict people on a standard baseball pitch in a Midwestern cornfield to pulling back to see the baseball being hit upwards through the window of a house that faces down from above where we realise that we are in the midst of a centrifugally rotating Bernal Sphere, something we have not seen depicted on the screen before.

 (Winner for Best Film in this site’s Top 10 Films of 2014 list.
 Nominee for Best Original Screenplay, Best Supporting Actress (Jessica Chastain) and Best Special Effects at this site’s Best of 2014 Awards).